Compact Neural Network Algorithm for Electrocardiogram Classification: Results

-The achieved performance is comparable to that of other state-of-the-art models. \cite{sahoo2017multiresolution} introduced a neural network that incorporates features based on wavelet transforms, achieving an accuracy of 96.67\%. \cite{10563956} constructed a relatively compact and low computationally complex 1-D Self-Operational Neural Network (Self-ONN) for ECG classification.
-Nonetheless, this model was limited to classifying ectopic and ventricular ectopic beats, achieving 82\% and 94\% accuracy, respectively. \cite{challagundla2024advanced} proposed a complex 12-layer CNN for classifying similar arrhythmic disorders, achieving a slightly higher accuracy of 97.8\%.
-Nevertheless, this performance came at the cost of a significantly more intricate architecture, which increases computational complexity.
-In another approach, \cite{khan2023ecg} implemented a 64-filter, 1-D CNN with an average accuracy of 98.63\%.
-However, our algorithm offers comparable accuracy with significantly lower computational complexity, enhancing its suitability for real-time applications and resource-limited environments.
-Other approaches include \cite{acharya2017automated}, who presented a CNN model that classified similar disorders with an accuracy of 92.5\%.
+The achieved performance of our model is comparable to that of other state-of-the-art models.
+To contextualize our results, we compare our approach with several relevant studies from the literature.
+Ref. \cite{sahoo2017multiresolution} introduced a neural network incorporating wavelet transform-based engineered features, achieving an accuracy of 96.67\%.
+In Ref. \cite{10563956} developed a relatively compact and low computationally complex 1-D Self-Operational Neural Network (Self-ONN) for ECG classification.
+Nonetheless, this model was limited to classifying ectopic and ventricular ectopic beats, achieving 82\% and 94\% accuracy, respectively.
+On the other hand, Ref. \cite{challagundla2024advanced} presented a complex 12-layer CNN for classifying arrhythmic disorders similar to those used in this study.
+The model achieved a slightly higher accuracy of 97.8\%.
+Nevertheless, this performance came at the cost of a significantly more complex architecture, which increases computational complexity.
+In another approach, Ref. \cite{khan2023ecg} implemented a 64-filter, 1-D CNN with a superior average accuracy of 98.63\%.
+However, our algorithm offers a comparable performance with lower computational complexity, making it more suitable for real-world applications that often face resource-limited environments.
+In Ref. \cite{acharya2017automated} presented a CNN model that classified similar disorders to those used in this study with an accuracy of 92.5\%.
 In a separate study, \cite{acharya2016automated} proposed a decision tree-based approach that achieved an accuracy of 96.3\%.
-As demonstrated, our algorithm performs comparably with other models, achieving similar accuracy while maintaining minimal computational complexity.
-A full comparison of our model with other state-of-the-art algorithms is presented in Table~\ref{tab:compa}.
+As demonstrated, our algorithm performs similarly to more advanced models, including CNN-based approaches.
+However, it achieves comparable accuracy while maintaining minimal computational complexity.
+A complete comparison of our model with other state-of-the-art algorithms is presented in Table~\ref{tab:compa}.